Steve Stricker

-Early life
+Early life and amateur career

-Born in Edgerton, Wisconsin, Stricker grew up playing golf at Lake Ripley Country Club in nearby Cambridge and Edgerton Towne Country Club in Edgerton.
+In 1967, Stricker was born in Edgerton, Wisconsin.
+He grew up playing golf at Lake Ripley Country Club in nearby Cambridge and Edgerton Towne Country Club in Edgerton.

 A 1990 graduate of the University of Illinois, Stricker earned All-American honors as a member of the Illini golf team in 1988 and 1989.

 Professional career

-Stricker turned professional in 1990 and began his career on the Canadian Professional Golf Tour, where he won two tournaments.
-He joined the PGA Tour in 1994, and his first success at the top level came in 1996 when Stricker notched two victories (Kemper Open, Motorola Western Open) and seven top-ten finishes to finish fourth on the 1996 PGA Tour money list.
+In 1990, Stricker turned professional.
+He began his career on the Canadian Professional Golf Tour, where he won two tournaments.
+He joined the PGA Tour in 1994.
+His first success at the top level came in 1996 when Stricker notched two victories: the Kemper Open and the Motorola Western Open.
+He recorded seven top-ten finishes in total to finish fourth on the 1996 PGA Tour money list.

 In 1998, Stricker played himself into contention in the final round of the PGA Championship at Sahalee Country Club near Seattle.
 PGA Tour veteran Vijay Singh bested Stricker down the stretch thanks to a back-nine surge and claimed a two-stroke victory.
 This runner-up finish remains Stricker's best result in a major championship to date.
 Stricker has finished inside the top-20 six times at the U.S. Open, with his best finish a fifth-place in 1999 at Pinehurst No. 2.
 He won his third and most prestigious PGA Tour title at the WGC Match Play Championship in 2001, where he defeated Pierre Fulke 2 and 1 in Australia to earn the $1,000,000 prize.
 This remains as the only time that the WGC Match Play Championship was played outside of the United States.

 Stricker lost his tour card in 2004.
 At age 39 in 2006, relying on sponsor exemptions, he managed seven top-ten finishes and was voted the tour's Comeback Player of the Year.
 In 2007 he won his fourth PGA Tour title at The Barclays on August 26, ending an 11-year victory drought on American soil, although he had previously triumphed down in Australia in 2001.
 This run of success earned him a spot on the Presidents Cup team in 2007.

 After his victory at The Barclays, which was the first of the four FedEx Cup playoff events, Stricker reached No. 4 in the Official World Golf Ranking, his highest career ranking at that point.
 Stricker finished runner-up in the 2007 FedEx Cup Playoffs behind Tiger Woods, and was again selected as Comeback Player of the Year.
 He was also inducted into the Wisconsin State Golf Association Hall of Fame in 2007.

 At the Mercedes Benz Championship, the opening event of the 2008 season, Stricker lost out in a play-off to Daniel Chopra.
 This result took Stricker to No. 3 in the Official World Golf Ranking, again at the time his highest ranking to date.